ordina-jworks/ordina-jworks.github.io/_posts/2020-08-06-kubernetes-clients-comparison.md

 Another very familiar shortcut is the usage of `/` to filter on the context you're currently in.
 This works on basically any screen where you'd expect it, even in the logs view!

-It feels very natural using the tool after a few days of use.
+After a few days of use it feels very natural to use.
 However, for those of us who rather use their mouse to navigate through resources and hate memorizing commands, this tool is not for you.

 The project is still under very active development and quite some people are contributing to the codebase.